Open Science Conference 2022: New Challenges at the Global Level

 Portrait: ZBW©

 Claudia Sittner studied journalism and languages in Hamburg and London.
-She was a long time lecturer at the ZBW publication Wirtschaftsdienst – a journal for economic policy, and is now the managing editor of the blog ZBW MediaTalk.
-She is also a freelance travel blogger (German), speaker and author.
+She was a long time lecturer at the ZBW publication Wirtschaftsdienst – a journal for economic policy, and has been the managing editor of the blog ZBW MediaTalk.
+She is also a freelance travel blogger, speaker and author.
 She can also be found on LinkedIn, Twitter and Xing.

 Portrait: Claudia Sittner©